adswa/multimatch_gaze/docs/source/api.rst

 ^^^^^^^^^^^^

-The computation of the similarity between two scan paths doesn't involve anything beyond the command line keyword ``multimatch`` followed by two input files, corresponding to tab-separated files with a fixation vector, and the screensize in pixel, supplied as two consecutive integers corresponding to the x and y dimension of the screen:
+The computation of the similarity between two scan paths doesn't involve anything beyond the command line keyword ``multimatch-gaze`` followed by two input files, corresponding to tab-separated files with a fixation vector, and the screensize in pixel, supplied as two consecutive integers corresponding to the x and y dimension of the screen: